kseikyo/fireship.io/hugo/content/lessons/windows-10-for-web-dev/index.md

-cd testing # move into directory touch somefile.txt # create a file cat somefile.txt # read a file vi somefile.txt # edit a file with vim code somefile.txt # edit a file with vscode
+cd testing # move into directory touch somefile.txt # create a file cat somefile.txt # read a file vi somefile.txt # edit a file with vi code somefile.txt # edit a file with vscode
 ```